Ukraine’s SBA with IMF could be extended by six months

 However, the IMF granted Ukraine a $2.7bn gift on August 23 as part of its $650bn Special Drawing Rights (SDRs) giveaway to help poorer countries recover from the coronacrisis more quickly.

-Once the current SBA expires Ukraine, as well as Armenia and Georgia, which will also see their IMF programmes expire, will have to start negotiating a new programme in 2022.
+Once the current SBA expires Ukraine, as well as Armenia and Georgia, which will also see their IMF programmes end, will have to start negotiating a new programme in 2022.

-Previously Ukraine had a longer, more comprehensive Extended Fund Facility (EFF) that runs over three years, but due to the reluctance of the govt to implement many of the reform called for by the IMF the country was downgraded to the simpler and harsher SBA regime during the previous Poroshenko administration.
+Previously Ukraine had a longer, more comprehensive extended fund facility (EFF) that runs over three years, but due to the reluctance of the government to implement many of the reform called for by the IMF the country was downgraded to the simpler and harsher SBA regime during the previous Poroshenko administration.